 This web page contains the logs of 12 solo sailing days that I took with S/Y Thetis in the Southeast of the island of Samos originating from Samos Marina.
 The anchorages I sailed to are: Megali Lakka, Psalida (a cove in the small island of Samiopoula), Mycale, Kerveli, Mikri Lakka, Klima, Psalida again, and finally Tsopela.

 The logs include either some historical and geographical descriptions of the places visited or links to these descriptions.
 Also included are links to other related web sites.

 Tuesday May 21 to Friday May 24, 2013

 On Wednesday night I had a nice dinner at the Skoutas.
 It was Hellenis’ name-date.
-Stamatis is getting ready to sail from Samos to Crotona in Italy surveying ancient Mediterranean ports along the way.
-His boat is still on the dry but will be launched on Saturday.
+Stamatis was getting ready to sail from Samos to Crotona in Italy surveying ancient Mediterranean ports along the way.
+His boat was still on the dry but will be launched on Saturday.

 On Thursday there was a bad southern gale with fierce gusts.
 I was glad to be ashore during this time.
 On Friday the gale subsided and the forecasts predicted rather benign conditions from Saturday to Tuesday.
 I planned to take out Thetis for these days.

 On Thursday with the help of Despina, our Samos housekeeper, we cleaned Thetis thoroughly inside and out.